 An important driving force in savanna ecosystems (depending on the time of year and fire regimes)

-Each volunteer will be given a field booklet, which can be taken home at the end of the placement.
+Each volunteer is given a field booklet, which can be taken home at the end of the placement.
 Before you start with each practical task, the relative theoretical background on the subject will be discussed in the form of informal lectures.
 The theory provides insight into the value of the practical activities in which you may participate.
 Mammal, plant and bird checklists are included in the booklet and will help you to identify different species at Kariega.
 Volunteers are required to help (on a rotational system) with the entering of data into our research computer at the volunteer house.

 Practical education will be provided throughout your stay: